 If you’re looking for something both delicious and straightforward, make this staple from many Mexican homes…

-In the past, we have given you some of our best Mexican soups like Caldo de Pollo and Albondigas Soup.
+In the past, I have given you some of our best Mexican soups like Caldo de Pollo and Albondigas Soup.
 They take a little work, but are loaded with tons of good flavors.

 Today’s Sopa is comparatively very quick and simple to make, with just a few pantry staples.
-We were amazed at the flavor with just some tomato based broth and noodles.
+The first time I made it, I was so amazed by the flavors that it became one of my go-to recipes.

 What is Fideo?